yazi-rs/yazi-rs.github.io/docs/configuration/yazi.md

 ## [manager]

+### `ratio`

-- ratio: Manager layout by ratio, 3-element array
+Manager layout by ratio, 3-element array.

 - `[1, 4, 3]`: 1/8 width for parent, 4/8 width for current, 3/8 width for preview

+### `sort_by`

-- sort_by: File sorting method
+File sorting method.

 - `"none"`: Don't sort.
 - `"modified"`: Sort by last modified time.
 - `"created"`: Sort by creation time.
 - `"extension"`: Sort by file extension.
 - `"alphabetical"`: Sort alphabetically, e.g. `1.md` < `10.md` < `2.md`
 - `"natural"`: Sort naturally, e.g. `1.md` < `2.md` < `10.md`
 - `"size"`: Sort by file size.

+### `sort_sensitive`

-- sort_sensitive: Sort case-sensitively
+Sort case-sensitively.

 - `true`: Case-sensitive
 - `false`: Case-insensitive

+### `sort_reverse`

-- sort_reverse: Display files in reverse order
+Display files in reverse order.

 - `true`: Reverse order
 - `false`: Normal order

+### `sort_dir_first`

-- sort_dir_first: Display directories first
+Display directories first.

 - `true`: Directories first
 - `false`: Respects `sort_by` and `sort_reverse` only

+### `linemode`

-- linemode: Line mode
+Line mode.

 - `"none"`: No line mode.
 - `"size"`: Display the size of the file.
 - `"permissions"`: Display the permissions of the file.
 - `"mtime"`: Display the last modified time of the file.

 In addition, you can also specify any 1 to 20 characters, and extend it within a UI plugin.
 Which means you can implement your own linemode through the plugin by simply overriding the [`Folder:linemode` method](https://github.com/sxyazi/yazi/blob/main/yazi-plugin/preset/components/folder.lua).

+### `show_hidden`

-- show_hidden: Show hidden files
+Show hidden files.

 - `true`: Show
 - `false`: Do not show

+### `show_symlink`

-- show_symlink: Show the path of the symlink file point to, after the filename
+Show the path of the symlink file point to, after the filename.

 - `true`: Show
 - `false`: Do not show

 ## [preview]

+### `tab_size`

-- tab_size: Tab width
+Tab width.

+### `max_width`

-- max_width: Maximum preview width for images.
+Maximum preview width for images.
 Do a `yazi --clear-cache` to take effect after changing this.

+### `max_height`

-- max_height: Maximum preview height for images.
+Maximum preview height for images.
 Do a `yazi --clear-cache` to take effect after changing this.

+### `cache_dir`

-- cache_dir: The system cache directory is used by default, and the cached files will go away on a reboot automatically.
+The system cache directory is used by default, and the cached files will go away on a reboot automatically.

 If you want to make it more persistent, you can specify the cache directory manually as an absolute path.

+### `image_filter`

-- image_filter: The filter used on image downscaling, available values:
+The filter used on image downscaling, available values:

 - `"nearest"` - Nearest Neighbor
 - `"triangle"` - Linear Triangle
 - `"catmull-rom"` - Catmull-Rom
 - `"lanczos3"` - Lanczos with window 3

 They are arranged in order from fast to slow, and from poor to good quality - Lanczos3 provides the highest quality but is also the slowest.

 See the example and benchmark here: https://docs.rs/image/0.24.8/image/imageops/enum.FilterType.html#examples

+### `image_quality`

-- image_quality: Quality on pre-caching images, range 50-90.
+Quality on pre-caching images, range 50-90.

 The larger value, the better image quality, but slower with more CPU consumption, and generates larger cache files that occupy more storage space.

+### `sixel_fraction`

-- sixel_fraction: Sixel is a very old image format that only supports 256 colors.
+Sixel is a very old image format that only supports 256 colors.
 For better image preview, Yazi trains a neural network for each image to find the most representative colors.

 This value determines the number of samples used during the training, range 10-20.
 A smaller value produces better results but is also slower.

 ### Ueberzug-specific